 Refund policy in case of not completing the trek: Sometimes trekkers are unable to finish the scheduled trek due to the various reasons or they ended up not completing the trek for health or personal reasons.
 In this case please realize that we cannot offer you any refunds for unused days on the trek.
 You have to understand that our costs are the same as we have an obligation to pay our guides and porters for the time they have committed.

 What do we eat?
-All the breakfast during your trip is included but the lunches and dinners are not except welcome dinner in the first day at the local restaurant and farewell dinner on the second last day.
+All the breakfast during your trip is usually included but the lunches and dinners are not, except welcome dinner in the first day at the local restaurant and farewell dinner on the second last day.
 Meals during Kathmandu stay and trekking days cost from $5 to $8 per item depending on what you choose to eat.
 Please check your itinerary to be clear on which meals are included.

 Is being Vegetarian, a Problem?
 There will not be any problem for vegetarian, most of the lodges serve the vegetarian meals.
 We always recommend our clients to eat vegetarian meals to avoid the food poisoning, eating heavy meals and non- vegetarian meals at the high altitude is not really safe for the stomach.